jeff4/bionotes.github.io/_comp/typescript.md

 // }
 ```

 * Intersection types can be combined with union types, which is sometimes useful to describe discriminated unions in one type.
-Example on p.
-81-82:
+* Consider the following example on p.
+81-82.
+The **ShortPoem** type always has an *author* property; the type is alos a discriminated union on a *type* property.

 ```typescript
 /* --------------------------------------------------------------------- */